-I started to write a post about surprising materials that are non recyclable, and as I neared the end of it, something occurred to me: there’s some confusion about biodegradable vs compostable items and precisely what the difference is between them.
-So I decided that before I publish my post on the various items which can and cannot be recycled (or composted), I’d clear this up first.
+I started writing a new sustainability post about surprising materials that can and cannot be recycled, and as I neared the end of it, something occurred to me: there’s some confusion about biodegradable vs compostable items and precisely what the difference is between them.
+So I decided that before I publish my other post, I’d clear this up first.

 Biodegradable vs Compostable – Do You Know the Difference?

 It’s actually very important, because although the terms are similar with similar meanings they should not be used interchangeably.
 The definition of each is critical to helping consumers understand what it is we’re purchasing and often buying into as well – eco-friendly products are becoming big business, and large corporations are very aware of this.

 Unfortunately, not all businesses are as scrupulous as we’d hope or they’d have us believe and there’s a new phenomenon of ‘greenwashing’ taking place.

 Do You Know When You’re Being Greenwashed?

 If you’ve not heard this term before it’s essentially when companies make claims about their products in order to appear green, when the reality is somewhat difference.
 I’ve been caught out myself before and I’m becoming increasingly cynical when I see bold claims about environmentally friendly products and services.